 How to parent a child with anxiety

-- Find a balance between over-protection and too much freedom.
+- Find balance between over-protection and too much freedom.

-- Tell your child what you love about them – but remember to give them helpful, perhaps critical, feedback too.
+- Tell your child what you love about them, and don’t be afraid to give them helpful, sometimes critical, feedback too.

 - Love the unique qualities of your child even if he or she is different than you.